 Structure 1 appeared to be in good overall condition with no obvious settlement or displacement of the rock riprap material or erosion along the bank tie-ins of the structure.
-The four (4) timber dolphin structures and daymark signs at the entrance of the barge bay opening were replaced during the 2012 Maintenance Event and are currently in good condition.
-Structure 1 is in good condition and there are no recommendations for maintenance at this time.
-(See Appendix B, Photos 43 through 46)
+The four (4) timber dolphin structures at the entrance of the barge bay opening were replaced during the 2012 Maintenance Event and are currently in good condition.
+The directional arrow signs are knocked down or turned inward and will need to be replaced during the next maintenance event.
+(See Appendix B, Photos 37 through 38)